gwku/dynaplate/README.md

 - [ ] Example configurations to demonstrate use cases.
 - [ ] Improved error handling (all validation at once)
 - [ ] Improved output (colors, structured, etc.)

+If you have any suggestions, want to contribute or give feedback: open an issue or contact me (see my profile)